Code of Conduct/Elementary Handbook – 2017-18

 Scotia-Glenville “School News Notifier”

-The Blackboard Connect mass notification system- which sends emails, text messages and makes telephone calls-will be used to announce school closures, delays and other emergencies.
+The Blackboard Connect mass notification system will be used to announce school closures, delays and other emergencies through texts, emails and phone calls.

 The district uses parent contact information in the PowerSchool data system, so please make sure contact information is accurate.
 Uploads will be made regularly to the Blackboard system to keep the information as up to date as possible.
 If you do not have a blackboard account please refer to the district’s webpage to set up an account to receive notifications.